Murunwa Makwarela: Removal from office

-On 7 March 2023, Makwarela was found to have violated Section 47(1)(c) of the constitution, (which states people who are “unrehabilitated insolvents” cannot hold public office) after being found to have been declared insolvent in 2016.
+On 7 March 2023, Makwarela was found to have violated Section 47(1)(c) of the Constitution, (which states people who are “unrehabilitated insolvents” cannot hold public office) after being found to have been declared insolvent in 2016.
 As a result, he was disqualified from being a PR council member of the Tshwane City Council, effectively stripping him off his mayoralty.
 City manager Johann Mettler’s office served Makwarela with a notice to prove he has since been rehabilitated, but he failed to provide any evidence.
 He was reinstated as a councillor and mayor two days later after he provided a certificate of solvency rehabilitation, which legitimacy subsequently came under scrutiny.
 The following day, the Gauteng High Court in Pretoria issued a statement, in which they said that the rehabilitation certificate Makwarela provided to the municipality was forged and that the court has never issued such a certificate to Makwarela.
 He then resigned as mayor and a councillor on the same day.
 It was also reported that he was no longer a member of COPE.
+Brink was elected to succeed him as mayor on 28 March 2023.

+Death

+Makwarela died from a short illness on 23 April 2024, at the age of 51.